 He nodded briskly.
 “Cool.
-Just wanted to say that everyone here is tied to ANOS—we’ve all suffered from their heinous bullshit.
+I just wanted to say that everyone here is tied to ANOS—we all suffer from their heinous bullshit.
 Those evil fucks are wasting billions of dollars, cutting apart freaky-ass lifeforms so they can…what?
-Invent a new way to microwave protestors?
+Invent new ways to microwave protestors?
 Yo that ain’t us.
-We’re supposed to—”
+We’re supposed to be—”

-Peter pointed his mic at the guy who’d just spoken: Jesus Rodriguez, three-time award-winner of Atherton’s annual robotics competition, as well as its fifth-period marijuana kingpin.
-“That’s right—Jesus knows what’s up.
+Peter pointed the mic at the guy who’d just spoken: Jesus Rodriguez, three-time award-winner of the annual robotics competition, as well as seventh period’s marijuana kingpin.
+“That’s right—Jesus knows.
 Yo we need to course-correct, because lemme tell you: the way our parents did it?
 The way their parents did it?
-That may have worked in the past, but the world’s accelerating—old school shit ain’t gonna cut it.
-We need to be light speed ninjas…without turning into evil-ass overlords.”
+It may have worked before, but the world’s accelerating—old school shit ain’t gonna cut it.
+We need to be light speed ninjas without turning into evil-ass overlords.”

 A chorus of “Fuck yeah!”s, along with “ANOS can eat my anus!” and “Holy shit I’m merging with all that is and all that was!” erupted from the high-as-balls partygoers.

-Peter shot a finger at Wreckage.
+Peter shot a finger at DJ Wreckage.
 She pressed a hand to her headphones and cued up the beat.
-His non-mic hand began chopping the air, stealing the show from Kanye or Taylor or whoever the fuck’s likeness was being projected onto the dance floor.
+Peter chopped the air with his non-mic hand, stealing the show from Kanye or Taylor or whoever the fuck’s hologram was being projected on the dance floor.

 We breach the side door like a black-ops Falkor